-Faux Rook Piercing FAQ
+Faux Rook Piercing FAQ Info by APP Certified Piercers in NYC

 A faux-rook piercing is designed to resemble a traditional rook piercing but is placed differently.
-Instead of passing vertically through the rook ridge, it is positioned horizontally through the upper part of the anti-helix, just above the rook area.
+Instead of passing vertically through the rook ridge, it is positioned horizontally through the upper part of the cartilage flat, just above the rook area.
 This placement makes it more anatomy-friendly than a true rook piercing.

 - A rook piercing is placed vertically through the rook ridge in the inner cartilage of the ear.